To travel on Marin Access Paratransit, you must meet one of the following criteria:

 - If you wish to change your destination, you must call the reservation office at least one day prior to your trip to see if a change can be accommodated.

-The one-way fare for travel within the paratransit service area within Marin County is an exact fare of $2.00 (cash or ticket) payable at time of boarding.
-Drivers do not sell ticket booklets or carry change.
+The one-way fare for travel within the paratransit service area within Marin County is an exact fare of $3.00 payable at time of boarding.
+Drivers do not carry change.

 Intercounty Fares / Zones

 One-way intercounty paratransit fares are based on a system of zones.
 The exact fare depends upon the length of the trip and the fare zone (zones 1-6) in which it begins and ends.
 These zones are the same ones used by Golden Gate Transit for their regional fixed-route transit fares.
 For an intercounty zone map and corresponding paratransit fares, click here.